HVossi92/Senatus-Areae-Locali-Nexus/README.md

 - **Delete Task**: Use the fire icon to remove a task from the agenda
 - **Filter Tasks**: Use the dropdown menus to filter by Status or Priority
 - **Change Status**: On the task detail page, use the action buttons to change the status

+## Data Persistence

+Tasks are stored in a SQLite database located in the `data/senatus.db` file.
+This ensures your tasks persist between application restarts.
+Sample tasks are seeded on initial startup if the database is empty.

 ## License